line/line-fido2-server/README.md

 ```

 ## Lombok
 This project utilizes Lombok to reduce implementing getter/setter/constructors.
-You need lombok plugin to build with IntelliJ and Eclipse.
+You need the Lombok plugin to build with IntelliJ and Eclipse.
-See following web pages to get information.
+See the following web pages to get information.

 https://projectlombok.org/